Please note that this course is now available online.

 - Techniques for avoiding inaccessible backgrounds

-- Managing multiple language documents
+- Managing multiple language content

 - Document management